-Location: San Juan Islands, WA
+Location: San Juan Islands, Washington

 A remodel involving the removal and recycling of the original 1960s split-level house and the design of a home that’s more connected with its location.
 The island residence is comprised of several natural materials associated with the Northwest vernacular, including exposed wood, iron, glass, and local fieldstone.
 Exterior windows provide a continual view of the San Juan Islands region, while the architectural elements and materials reinforce the Pacific Northwest locale.